Abhiktd15/JobPortalFrontend/README.md

 - 🧑‍🎓 User Registration and Login with JWT Authentication
 - 👨‍💼 Role-based access for Job Seekers and Employers
 - 🔍 Advanced Job Search and Filtering (by location, salary, title)
-- 📝 Resume Upload using Cloudinary
+- 📝 Resume Upload,Profile Upload using Cloudinary
 - 💼 Post and manage job listings (for employers)
 - 🎯 Apply for jobs and track application history (for users)
-- 📊 Admin Dashboard (Optional)

 ---

 ## 🛠️ Tech Stack